shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 # OpenGD77 / OpenGD77S / OpenDM1801 / OpenRD5R User Guide

-For latest information and discussions, please refer to the development and community forum at https://opengd77.com
+For the latest information and discussions, please refer to the development and community forum at https://opengd77.com

 <!-- TOC titleSize:2 tabSpaces:2 depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 skip:0 title:1 charForUnorderedList:* -->
 ## Table of Contents